nielskrijger/node-url-permissions/README.md

 # Node URL-Based Permissions

-This Node.js library facilitates formatting permissions in for users or groups in the following way:
+This Node.js library facilitates formatting permissions for users or groups in the following way:

 ```
 <url>?<attributes>:<actions>
 ```

+URL Permissions are intended to provide authorization for web services that:

+1. have a REST API;
+2. require permissions to be expressed in a succinct way;
+3. have complex authorization requirements.

-Read more about the URL Permission format [here](https://github.com/nielskrijger/url-permissions).
+Read more about the [URL Permission format](https://github.com/nielskrijger/url-permissions).

 ## Functions